Soaring peaks & white-sand-beach waterfalls.

 FAQs

-• We’ve walked long stretches of this trek with enthusiastic first-timers who did remarkably well—and with seasoned hikers who struggled.
+We’ve walked long stretches of this trek with enthusiastic first-timers who did remarkably well—and with seasoned hikers who struggled.
 A lot comes down to mindset, resilience, and how your body responds to day after day on the move.

-That said, this is a serious 203-kilometer trek.
+That said, this is a serious 200-kilometer trek.
 You should be comfortable carrying a 10–20 lb (5–10 kg) pack for extended days, averaging around 20–25 kilometers with significant elevation gain and loss across varied terrain.
 The trail is often rugged and sun-exposed, and river crossings are part of the route.

-For many travelers, the rhythm settles in as the days go by.
+Some travelers grow stronger as the days go by.
 Others feel the accumulation.

 If you’re unsure, speak with your physician or trainer before applying.
 A signed Bill of Good Health is required.